telabotanica/osm-boundary-admin/README.md

 ` 0 3 * * * /home/username/bin/update-boundary-admin.sh > /home/username/logs/`date +"%F"`.log 2>&1

 You may also use _osm-service.sh_ and _osm-cron.sh_ scripts, located in _utils/_ folder.
-They allow to launch the script with tje rights of some given user, even if he has no shell by default.
+They allow to launch the script with the rights of some given user, even if he has no shell by default.
 _osm-service.sh_ script is a service allowing to launch the pseudo-cron script _osm-cron.sh_.
 To use those two :
  - copy _osm-cron.sh_ into _/usr/local/sbin_